 While there are various kinds of jobs in an embassy but they are mostly administrative.
 In most cases, apart from language talents, you also need other requisite qualifications and skills.
 For example, an MBA in international relations, IT professionals, HR, an academic background in finance, marketing, to name a few.

 5. Career prospects in Export and Import Businesses

 Trade is the engine of the global economy.
 In the increasingly interconnected world, there is no far-off place.
 Many Spanish speaking regions, especially in the US, Central, and South America, are specifically seeking bilateral cooperation with India.

 Trade between India and Latin America has increased from US$2.6 billion in 2001 to US$42 billion in 2013 and could reach USD 100 billion by 2025.
-The spurt in India’s trade and investment with Latin America is triggered largely by the dynamism of Indian IT, mining, energy, pharmaceuticals, and manufacturing sectors.
+The spurt in India’s trade and investment with Latin America is primarily triggered by the dynamism of Indian IT, mining, energy, pharmaceuticals, and manufacturing sectors.

-6. The Importance of Spanish in Travel, Tourism and Hospitality
+6. The Importance of Spanish in Travel, Tourism, and Hospitality

 The Hotel, Leisure, Entertainment, Hospitality, Travel, and Tourism sector are one of the largest and fastest-growing segments of the domestic and global economies.
 As the world becoming a single global village.
 The understanding of Spanish is a great value add to your resume in the field of travel and tourism industry as the scope of a foreign language is infinite.